The Federal Work Study (FWS) Program is a federally funded financial aid program that enables a student to work part-time while attending school.

 Each department will determine the hourly pay rate for their student employees.
 Federal minimum wage is $7.25 per hour.

 During the academic year, you may work no more than 20 hours per week.
-During the summer, you may work no more than 40 hours per week.
+During the breaks, you may work no more than 40 hours per week.
 Students typically work 10-15 hours per week.
 Payment through Federal Work Study earnings are based on an hourly rate for actual hours worked.
 Students who are absent due to illness, holidays, or other reasons are not paid or given credit for their time missed.
 Students are not paid for time taken for meals.

 By accepting financial aid awards, students agree to provide any additional documentation requested by an authorized University official to verify information given on the original financial aid application.

 The University reserves the right to reduce or cancel an award in cases where there is conflicting or missing information.
-In addition, if the total awarded financial aid exceeds your federally determined eligibility, a Federal Work Study award can be reduced or cancelled.
+In addition, if the total awarded financial aid exceeds your federally determined eligibility, a Work Study award can be reduced or cancelled.
 In this case, the Federal Work Study office will notify you.
 It is your responsibility to ensure that your supervisor knows of the change.

 Exceeding Federal Work Study Award Amount